-- Continue daily skin care routine (see above).
-Let me know if you need to apply topical steroid for more than 14 days in a row in one spot. - Start wet wrap therapy if no pustules or yellow crusting or oozing. - Start dilute bleach baths ("Swimming pool" baths) - 3 times/week (ie. Monday, Wednesday and Friday), add 1/4 to 1/2 cup of unscented clothing bleach (~ 4 4.5%) to a regular bath tub (or in infants, 1 mL of bleach for every 1 litre of water; for hands, use 2 mL for every 1 litre) Soak for 5- 10 minutes - Rinse and immediately apply moisturizer or medication - Apply mupirocin 2-3 times a day if pustules or yellow crusting or oozing are present.
+- Start wet wrap therapy if no pustules or yellow crusting or oozing. - UVB phototherapy therapy (we will find a place close to your house, if available). - Start dilute bleach baths ("Swimming pool" baths)

+3 times/week (ie. Monday, Wednesday and Friday), add 1/4 to 1/2 cup of unscented clothing bleach (\sim 4 - 4.5%) to a regular bath tub (or in infants, 1 mL of bleach for every 1 litre of water; for hands, use 2 mL for every 1 litre)

+Soak for 5- 10 minutes

+Rinse and immediately apply moisturizer or medication